 What if it’s not a rival power, but some chaotic faction?
 What if a singular person or minor faction made it for some dastardly end?
 This is where things can get interesting.
 Perhaps they worship some plague god, similar to Nurgle from the Warhammer universe.
 Themed factions are really fun to create, especially if the players pursue them as an enemy.
 Let’s take the Nurgle faction, you can have things like rot grubs, diseased rats, the sibriex, and a slew of amazing homebrew creatures.
 A particular favorite of mine with this theme is the Herald of Rot, which I found on the monster a day subreddit.

-Even simply reskinning existing creatures to do poison or necrotic damage can make it work with a bit of descriptive flare.
+An expert dermatologist in Kuala Lumpur mentions that even simply reskinning existing creatures to do poison or necrotic damage can make it work with a bit of descriptive flare.
 ‘The dwarf moves menacing towards you, boils on his face and puss dripping from his eyes.
 As he moves he takes his axe and slides it across his flesh popping boils and coating it with the disgusting liquid that escapes.’
 Gross, but telegraphs to the players what might happen if they are hit by this character.

 Zombies fit into this easily.
 Cliche for sure, but giving them new abilities brings a freshness to them.
 They might simply deal an extra d4 of necrotic damage or poison their targets.
 Perhaps their corpses explode when struck down splashing bile and puss on those nearby.
 This might be bypassed by using fire, cold or radiant damage.
 The possibilities for such changes are endless.